PDP-11 architecture: CPU registers

 The CPU contains eight general-purpose 16-bit registers (R0 to R7).
 Register R7 is the program counter (PC).
 Although any register can be used as a stack pointer, R6 is the stack pointer (SP) used for hardware interrupts and traps.
 R5 is often used to point to the current procedure call frame.
-To speed up context switching, some PDP-11 models provide dual R0-R5 register sets.
+To speed up context switching, some PDP-11 models provide dual R0–R5 register sets.
 Kernel, Supervisor (where present), and User modes have separate memory maps, and also separate stack pointers (so that a user program cannot cause the system to malfunction by storing an invalid value in the stack pointer register).

 Memory

 Data formats

 The smallest unit of addressable and writable memory is the 8-bit byte.
 Bytes can also be held in the lower half of registers R0 through R5.

 16-bit words are stored little-endian with least significant bytes at the lower address.
 Words are always aligned to even memory addresses.
 Words can be held in registers R0 through R7.

-32-bit double words in the Extended Instruction Set (EIS) can only be stored in register pairs with the lower word being stored in the lower-numbered register.
+32-bit double words in the Extended Instruction Set (EIS) can only be stored in register pairs with the higher word being stored in the lower-numbered register.
 Double words are used by the MUL, DIV, and ASHC instructions.
 Other 32-bit data are supported as extensions to the basic architecture: single-precision floating point in the Floating Instruction Set (FIS) and the instruction set for the floating-point processor option (FPP) for 11/45 and most subsequent models, and long data in the Commercial Instruction Set (CIS), are stored in more than one format, including an unusual middle-endian format sometimes referred to as "PDP-endian".

 A 64-bit double-precision floating-point format is supported by the FPP option.